symptom-solver/software-lifecycle/software-development-plan.md

 SYMPREQ-N-004: Compatibility.
 The symptom-solver app must be fully compatible with the latest two major versions of Chrome, Firefox, Safari, and Edge.
 The website must provide a responsive design that ensures optimal functionality and user experience on both desktop (screen sizes ranging from 1024x768 pixels to 3840x2160 pixels) and mobile devices (screen sizes ranging from 320x568 pixels to 1440x3040 pixels), with consistent performance across various resolutions and orientations.
 Consistent performance means that the website must load within 3 seconds on both desktop and mobile devices for users with an internet connection speed of at least 5 Mbps, and all interactive elements should respond within 100 milliseconds to user actions.

-TODO: font size and high contrast (requirement accessibility)

 ### 3.3.
 Boundary conditions:

 SYMPREQ-B-001: The data processing must be done in a backend system to ensure, that the algorithms used are not visible to the end users.

-TODO: further requirements and the connection to usability and risk management

 ## 4. Traceability
 The following traceability matrix shows the mapping of requirements to tests.